matratau000/matratau000/README.md

 # Taulant Matraku

-**AI Software Engineer**
+**AI Engineering Lead**
-🔍 Real-World AI Applications · LLM Integrations · Speech Interfaces · Agent Systems
+🔍 AI Agents · Autonomous Systems · Voice AI · Business Automation · LLM Integrations
 📍 Green Bay, Wisconsin | 🌐 [matraku.dev](https://www.matraku.dev)

 ---

 ## About

-I’m an engineer passionate about solving operational inefficiencies using AI, particularly in the domains of **language models**, **speech processing**, and **emergency systems**.
-As a **first-generation college graduate** in Computer Science, I’ve worked across both startup environments and high-impact public services.
+I'm an **AI Engineering Lead** specializing in developing intelligent solutions for businesses, with deep expertise in **AI Agents**, **Voice AI**, **Autonomous QA Systems**, and **AI-driven Automation**.
+Leveraging state-of-the-art language models and speech technologies, I design and deploy autonomous systems to enhance business efficiency and operational excellence.

-Currently, I’m building an open-source **AI-first DBMS and reporting engine** for EMS teams in Sheboygan, WI, with a focus on integrating **LLM-driven agents**, **ASR pipelines**, and **custom AI services** into real-world workflows.
+As a first-generation college graduate in **Computer Science with a Software Engineering focus**, I’m driven by innovation and the continuous integration of advanced AI tools into practical business environments.

 ---